Muslim Chaplaincy

 On Campus Muslim Communities

-• Graduate Muslim Student Council - The Emory Graduate Muslim Student Council (GMSC) is an inter-school religious, educational, cultural and professional organization.
-The goal is to create a sense of community among Emory's graduate Muslim students, faculty, and staff and to create an environment in which that community is comfortable and able to conform to and practice Islam.
-We host monthly game nights, community iftars, and many more fun events for our community and we would love to have you join us.
-To contact the organization, please click here.
+- Graduate Muslim Student Council -The Emory Graduate Muslim Student Council (GMSC) is an inter-school religious, cultural, educational, and professional organization.
+The goal is to create a sense of community among Emory's graduate Muslim students, and to create an environment in which students are comfortable and able to practice Islam.
+GMSC hosts community meetings, professional mentoring sessions, and fun social events.

 Alumni Community